MonkeyDa23/Horizon-Roleplay-1/supabase/functions/INSTRUCTIONS.md

-# Supabase & Bot Setup Guide (V11 - Direct Notifications)
+# Supabase & Bot Setup Guide (V9 - Robust Proxy Architecture)

 This guide provides the complete, simplified instructions for deploying and configuring the backend for your website.
-This architecture uses a **client-driven** approach where your website calls a secure **Supabase Edge Function (`send-notification`)**, which then communicates with your **self-hosted Discord bot**.
+This architecture uses a **Supabase Database Function** to call a secure **Supabase Edge Function (`discord-proxy`)**, which then reliably communicates with your **self-hosted Discord bot**.

 This is the most robust and easy-to-debug setup. **Please follow these steps exactly.**